Richard Madden: Breakthrough (2011–2018)

-Film success (2019–present)
+Film roles (2019–present)

 In 2019, Madden portrayed music manager John Reid in the Elton John biopic Rocketman, which was released in May, and appeared as a World War I soldier in Sam Mendes' war film 1917, which was released in December.
 Both films garnered positive reviews and became box office successes.
 From December 2020 to January 2021, he starred in the science fiction podcast series From Now, voicing a survivor of a spaceship that returns 35 years after vanishing.
 Madden starred as Ikaris in the Marvel Cinematic Universe superhero film Eternals, directed by Chloé Zhao.
 Released in 2021, the film garnered mixed responses from critics and audiences.

 Madden starred alongside Priyanka Chopra Jonas in Citadel, an action thriller series on Amazon Prime Video.
 It premiered in 2023.
 With a production budget of US$300 million, the six-episode first season ranks as one of the most expensive television shows.
 Madden considered working on Citadel to be "incredibly physically demanding".
 Critics had mixed opinions on the series; Daniel Fienberg of The Hollywood Reporter found Madden "adequately intense and sometimes funny in a way the insufficiently playful show needs".
-Madden next starred in Killer Heat, a thriller directed by Philippe Lacôte.
+Madden next starred in Killer Heat (2024), a thriller film directed by Philippe Lacôte.

-Public image and personal life
+Public image

 In 2019, Madden was featured on the Time 100, an annual list of the 100 most influential people in the world compiled by Time magazine.
 He was also recognised with the GQ Men of the Year Award for Hugo Boss Most Stylish Man that same year.
+In July 2019, Madden received an honorary doctorate from his alma mater, the Royal Conservatoire of Scotland.

+Personal life

 Madden was in a relationship with actress Jenna Coleman from 2011 to 2015.
 When asked about his personal life during a New York Times interview following tabloid speculation about his relationships and sexuality, Madden stated: "I just keep my personal life personal."

 In an interview with British Vogue, Madden expressed pride in coming from a working class background and said that his social conscience is sparked by inequality in education and the lack of creative opportunities for working-class children in schools.
 As of May 2019, he splits his time between his residence in London and Los Angeles.
-In July 2019, Madden received an honorary doctorate from his alma mater, the Royal Conservatoire of Scotland.